FAQ's about Permanent Hair Removal

 Is it safe?

-We follow the American Electrology Association’s Infection Control Standards as well as the Center for Disease Control’s guidelines for administering treatments.
+We follow the American Electrology Association’s Infection Control Standards as well as the Center for Disease Control’s sterilization guidelines for administering treatments.

 Top